 Recommended by Annabel from Smudged Postcard

 If you’re visiting Syracuse with kids, be sure to visit the puppet theatre.
-The shows are a mix of knights, kings and mythical beasts, it’s always a great fun for the whole family.
+The shows are a mix of knights, kings, and mythical beasts, it’s always great fun for the whole family.
 There are boat trips around the island and an excellent castle, Castello Maniace, to explore as well.

 Syracuse is easily reachable under an hour from Catania airport and it’s worth spending at least two nights in Syracuse to fully enjoy the sights of the city.

 If you’re looking for the best places to visit in Italy, Ragusa in Sicily has to feature on your Italy bucket list.
 This gorgeous town is built on a hilltop and surrounded by other hills, which means there are stunning views both in and around the town.

 The central part of Ragusa, located on the main hill, is known as Ragusa Ibla.
 This neighborhood is the oldest in the historical center of Ragusa.
 In Ragusa Ibla you will find plenty of examples of beautiful Baroque architecture.

 One of the best things to do in Ragusa is to simply wander around the streets of Ragusa Ibla, soaking in the atmosphere of this ancient town.
 In the center, you will find the Duomo di San Giorgio, the main cathedral of Ragusa, and a splendid example of Baroque architecture.